VirajMajalkar/AI-Invigilator/README.md

 # AI-Invigilator

 Project aim is to create a series of models which takes in processed videos and examine the frames in order to detect and identify potential cheating behavior.
-The result whould show candidiate images with suspicious activity.
+The result should show candidate images with suspicious activity.

 Project is based on Transfer Learning method wherein pretrained VGG16 model is used as a base model for training purpose.
 3 different objects Mobile, Printed Text and Helping Person have been used to classify cheating instance.
 Django web-framework is used to deploy the project.